I don’t watch television. That is, I don’t watch anything that is currently being shown these days on TV.

-Lately, I’m watching a series of what was called, “television plays,” hour-long episodes that each tell a different story.
-Specifically, The Dick Powell Show.
+Lately, I’m watching a series of what was called “television plays.”
+They are hour-long episodes that each tell a different story.
+Specifically, the show I have been watching is The Dick Powell Show.

 Dick Powell was an actor and singer, going as far back as the 1930s.
 From 1961-63, he hosted a television play program, The Dick Powell Show.
 The show’s episodes included such powerhouse actors and actresses as Gregory Peck, Robert Mitchum, Frank Sinatra, Ronald Reagan, Glenn Ford, Carolyn Jones, Peter Falk, Inger Stevens, Charles Boyer, Jackie Cooper, Rock Hudson, Milton Berle, Jack Lemmon, Dean Martin, Robert Taylor, Steve McQueen, David Niven, Danny Thomas, Robert Wagner, William Shatner, and John Wayne – to name a few.

 “The Price of Tomatoes” was the first of the several episodes I watched so far.
 It starred Peter Falk and Inger Stevens.
 The premise was she was a widowed illegal alien, originally from Europe, who traversed to Mexico, then slipped across the United States-Mexico border to purposely deliver her baby in the U.S. Peter Falk was a truck driver pushing to move his truckload of tomatoes within a deadline.
 The two of them crossed paths, travelled together in his truck, she delivered her baby in the U.S., and he made his truck run – all with some snags along the way.